hoodsr/birds-eye-view/README.md

-# Vision Tracking
+# Bird's Eye View
 v.
-1.0.1
+2.2

-[Vision Tracking ][git-repo-url] is a package for [ros][ROS] that allows an autonomous aerial vehicle to track and maintain a relative position to an autonomous ground robot.
+[Bird's Eye View][git-repo-url] is a package for [ros][ROS] that allows an autonomous aerial vehicle to track and maintain a relative position to an autonomous ground robot.

 ## Authors
 ---